cocool97/rhole/README.md

 ## How does it work ?

-`rhole` reads blacklist entries from various remote sources, inserts them in a [sled](https://docs.rs/sled/latest/sled/) database and checks against it for every DNS entries asked.
+`rhole` reads blacklist entries from various remote sources, inserts them in database and checks against it for every DNS requests received.

 ## Compilation